mongodb-industry-solutions/retail-unified-commerce/README.md

 ## 🎯 Demo Goals & Capabilities

 - **Demonstrate how MongoDB Atlas enables unified, real-time operational data through flexible modeling.**
   - The document model allows you to organize data for efficient performance and retrieval.
-This demo presents just one example of what's possible: a `products` collection with an embedded `inventorySummary` that keeps product and inventory data connected, current, and optimized for quick access.
+This demo showcases one example: a `products` collection with an embedded `inventorySummary` that keeps product and inventory data connected—enabling high-performance retrieval and continuous real-time updates using **Atlas Triggers**.

-  - Inventory changes are tracked separately and synced into product documents using **Atlas Triggers**, maintaining a live, store-level view in real time.

 - 🔍🧠 **Showcase advanced, intelligent product discovery with MongoDB Atlas:**
   - Regular search (regex) : Basic pattern matching used as a baseline to compare against MongoDB’s advanced search features.